Geographypods.com - School Geography

 Objective: Evaluate internal (national) migrations in terms of their geographic (socio-economic, political and environmental) impacts at their origins and destinations.

-Task 1 - Watch the first video underneath.
+Task 1 - Watch the first 2:44 YouTube video underneath.
 Complete the following questions:

 a.
 How many people have left rural areas to seek work?